 - On low-medium heat, let the mixture boil for about 20 minutes until it reduces down to 1/3 cup and you’re left with a thick, syrupy liquid that contains less water and much more apple flavor.

 - Let the mixture cool slightly before incorporating it into your batter.

 Once you’ve made your concentrated apple cider, all you have to do is:

 - Combine the dry ingredients in a bowl, including the flour, baking powder, baking soda, salt, and spices.

 - In another bowl, combine the eggs and sugar and whisk together.
 Pour in the slightly cooled melted butter, buttermilk, vanilla, and reduced apple cider and mix.
 Pour the dry ingredients into the wet and use a spatula to fold the batter together.
 Mix as little as possible just until the ingredients are combined, otherwise your donuts will be dense and heavy.

 I use a donut pan to make baked donuts.
 Donut pans usually have 6 molds so I recommend buying 2 pans if you love baking donuts.
 I use a piping bag to pipe out the batter into the donuts.
 It’s easier and quicker.
 You can also use a ziplock bag and cut off the corner for a quick fix piping bag.

-Once the donuts are ready and still slightly warm, dip them in melted butter, and then in sugar-spice mixture.
-Be careful at this point because before you know it, you’ll realize you’ve just had 4 donuts (I’m talking from experience).
+Once you’ve baked the donuts and they’re still slightly warm, dip them in melted butter, and then in sugar-spice mixture.
+Be careful at this point because before you know it, you’ll realize you’ve just eaten 4 donuts (I’m talking from experience).